Greek Australians: Demographics

 At the 2021 Australian census, 424,750 people stated that they had Greek ancestry (whether alone or in combination with another ancestry), comprising 1.7% of the Australian population.
 At the 2021 census, 92,314 Australian residents were born in Greece.

 The largest concentration of Greek Australians is in the state of Victoria, which is often regarded as the heartland of the Greek Australian community.
 Victoria's capital Melbourne has the largest Greek Australian community in Australia.

 The 2021 census showed that the following states had the largest numbers of people nominating Greek ancestry: Victoria (181,184), New South Wales (141,627), South Australia (40,704), Queensland (32,702), Western Australia (16,117).

-One study investigating the 54 most common ethnic groups in Australia found that Greek Australians had the lowest rate of intermarriage (marrying outside their ethnicity) than every other ethnicity in the first, second and third generations.
+One study investigating the 54 most common ethnic groups in Australia found that Greek Australians had a lower rate of intermarriage (marrying outside their ethnicity) than any other ethnicity in the first, second and third generations.